maciejg-git/litewind-alpine-documentation/documentation/datepicker.md

     {
         name: "datepicker-selection-complete",
         type: [],
-        description: "Event dispatched after selection has been completed.", },
+        description: "Event dispatched after selection is completed.
+This can be useful, for example, for closing expandable datepicker in the dropdown.", },
 ]
 ---